Pedestrian safety and road safety for kids

 Your child’s readiness to cope safely in traffic on their own depends on their development and how much practice they’ve had around real roads and traffic.

-As a general guide, your child is ready to navigate roads safely on their own when they know and understand road safety rules.
-Your child also needs to understand that even though they must follow the road rules, drivers don’t always follow the rules.
+As a general guide, your child is ready to navigate roads safely on their own when your child:

-Your child must be able to pay attention to vehicles on the road and work out how far away they are and how fast they’re approaching.
+- can pay attention to vehicles on the road and work out how far away they are and how fast they’re approaching

 You can still help by: